How to Style Indoor Plants: 6 Designer Tips

 Image courtesy of The Close

-I will note that anything hanging, up high, or not on the ground floor of my house will be fake, just because I’m not really looking for more complicated things to take care of in my life.
-I’ve got kids and a husband for that!
+I will note that anything hanging, up high, or not on the main floor of my house will be fake, just because I’m not really looking for more complicated things to take care of in my life.
+I’ve got kids and a dog for that!

 2. Look for interesting leaf shapes, colors, and patterns.

 When I’m shopping for indoor plants, I’m looking for leaves with interesting patterns, like this prayer plant (below right).

 I want succulents with thick leaves or interesting growth patterns, plants that grow upward, and ones that send vines trailing down.
 Look for interesting shapes, textures, and colors.